Business Donors Redirecting your Pennsylvania taxes to your local schools

 Spe Special Purpose Entities

 Our charity works with several volunteer special Purpose Entities (SPE) which allow you individually to receive Pennsylvania EITC tax credits up to your individual joint liability.
-You must be an accredited investor which is defined as a person with $1 million or more in net assets OR $200,000 in individual annual income.
+You must donate at least $3,500 annually to participate in our SPE's.
 Your investment funds pass through the SPE to Central Pennsylvania Scholarship Fund where they all go out to the school of your choice in a scholarship under the EITC rules.
+100% of your funds are issued as scholarships to the school you choose.
 You can preorder tax credits at any time and your investment is not due until the SPE award letter arrives.
 Investment must be made within 60 days of the award letter date so the SPE can claim the tax credits for you.
 The tax credits are passed through to you on an individual federal and Pennsylvania K-1tax form each February to go with your individual PA 40 tax form and claim your Pennsylvania tax refund.
+The federal K-1 form lists your federal donation deduction for your individual tax return.

 You declare your school choice to the SPE manager and our charity facilitates the disbursement of your funds to your school chosen by awarding scholarships and disbursing funds following the DCED guidelines for awarding scholarships and proper annual charity reporting and registration.